-It is a selective herbicide used For Control of many broadleaf Weeds often extract more of each of the detriment of Crop growth and production.
-(Ruf, 2007).
-Herbicides helps humans to protect crops.
-Stephen et al 2023, reported that herbicide spray, improved fat, protein, moisture, carbohydrate content and vegetative yield of fluted pumpkin.
+It is a selective herbicide used for control of many broadleaf weeds often extracts more of each of the detriment of crop growth and production (Ruf, 2007).
+Herbicides help humans to protect crops.
+Stephen et al (2023), reported that herbicide spray, improved fat, protein, moisture, carbohydrate content and vegetative yield of fluted pumpkin.

-Agricultural chemicals have significantly increase Crop yield in the short term but are persistent and causes long term hazard on non-targeted organisms in the environment ( Ezenwata et al 2023).
-Herbicides are known to be limiting weed growth since weeds undergo Competition for water and nutrients which are made available to plants.
+Agricultural chemicals have significantly increase crop yield in the short term but are persistent and causes long term hazard on non-targeted organisms in the environment ( Ezenwata et al 2023).
+Herbicides are known to be limiting weed growth since weeds undergo competition for water and nutrients which are made available to plants.
 This research work will therefore go a long way to investigate the effect of xtrazine on the growth of Telfairia occidentalis.

 Aim of the study

-The aim of studies on the effects of Xtrazine herbicides on the morphological growth of Telfairia occidentalis (Fluted pumpkin) .
+The aim of this study is to evaluate the effects of Xtrazine herbicides on the morphological growth of Telfairia occidentalis (Fluted pumpkin) .

 Objectives of the study